mfasold/mfasold-blog/content/blog/assessing-nebula-genomics-DTC-WGS/index.md

 <div id="variants_coverage" style="height: 360px"></div>

 ## Summary

 This concludes our analysis of the WGS data from the direct-to-consumer genetic testing company Nebula Genomics Inc. The sequencing data comes in sufficient quantities and also in very good quality.
 Together with the read length of 150 bp, which is good by current short-read sequencing standards, this means that most sequences can be aligned to the human genome, enabling the detection of a high number of DNA variants.
-The coverage remains over 30x even after the alignment and DNA variant detection steps, indicating good preparation and processing of my sample (N=1!).
+The coverage remains significantly over 30x even after the alignment and DNA variant detection steps, indicating good preparation and processing of my sample (N=1!).
 Furthermore, Nebula Genomics deserves kudos for not only making available the most relevant files (including the complete raw sequences) but also for using standard tools (and consequently known standard contents)